 The region has an ageing population and increasing demand for aged care services.
 Based on employment generation, health care and social assistance is the largest employing industry in South Australia, and is the largest industry in the region.

-In 2021, the health care and social assistance industry provided 3,537 total jobs or 14.1% of regional employment.
+In 2021/22, the health care and social assistance industry provided 3,605 total jobs or 14% of regional employment.
 This industry was the largest employer in Port Lincoln, Whyalla and Ceduna; and a key employer in all of the region’s Local Government Areas (LGAs).

 MANUFACTURING

 Most of Whyalla’s manufacturing jobs were provided in the iron and steel production sector.
-Whyalla’s reliance on iron ore mining and steel manufacturing makes its economy extremely vulnerable to commodity price variations.
+Whyalla’s reliance on iron ore mining and steel manufacturing makes its economy vulnerable to commodity price variations.

 AGRICULTURE

-Agriculture is the region’s largest (FTE) employer providing 2,415 (11.43%) of the region’s jobs.
-In 2021, agriculture had the largest output by industry, generating $1,246 million or 15.29% of the region’s output.
+In 2021/22, agriculture provided 2,095 (8.1%) of the region’s jobs and had the largest output by industry, generating $1.26 billion or 18.1% of the region’s output.

 SMALL BUSINESS

-The region is well serviced with a comprehensive range of retail, trade, finance and other businesses.
+Eyre Peninsula is well serviced with a comprehensive range of retail, trade, finance and other businesses.

-The Cities of Port Lincoln and Whyalla are the main regional centres with major supermarkets, specialist retail outlets, banking, financial and professional services; along with tourism operations, hotels, restaurants, automotive, trades and other businesses.
+The Cities of Port Lincoln and Whyalla are the main regional centres with major supermarkets, specialist retail outlets, banking, financial and professional services; along with tourism operators, hotels, restaurants, automotive, trades and other businesses.

 In the west, Ceduna is the main commercial centre providing a broad range of retail, finance, tourist, and trade services, along with State and Australian Government agencies.
-The smaller rural centres of Tumby Bay, Streaky Bay, Cummins, Wudinna, Kimba, Lock, Cleve and Cowell have well developed shopping and agricultural service precincts.
+The smaller rural centres of Tumby Bay, Streaky Bay, Cummins, Wudinna, Kimba, Lock, Cleve and Cowell have established shopping and agricultural service precincts.

 Small to Medium sized Enterprises (SMEs) are the backbone of the regional economy providing goods and services, employment and sponsorship to local communities and community clubs.